#use wml::debian::projectnews::header PUBDATE="2010-06-14" SUMMARY="" #use wml::debian::acronyms

 Ana Guerrero announced that the migration of the Debian-Women wiki into Debian's wiki is now complete.
 There's still a little work to do: if you want to contribute, take a look at the migration TODO list.

-Adrian von Bidder announcedn, that he'll now takes orders for Debian Umbrellas.
+Adrian von Bidder announced that he will now take orders for Debian Umbrellas.

-XXX applicants have been accepted as Debian Developers and two applicants have been accepted as Debian Maintainer since the previous issue of the Debian Project News.
-Please welcome Hannes von Haugwitz and Tang Ke into our project!
+Six applicants have been accepted as Debian Developers and two applicants have been accepted as Debian Maintainer since the previous issue of the Debian Project News.
+Please welcome Dominique Belhachemi, Sylvain Beucler, Scott Kitterman, Giovanni Mascellani, Alessio Treglia, Ulises Vitulli, Hannes von Haugwitz and Tang Ke into our project!

 According to the unofficial